informalsystems/hermes/docs/architecture/adr-011-light-client-crates-extraction.md

 >
 > We thus settle on a different strategy: lifting chain-specific data into an enum over all possible chain types.

-Additionally, there are places where the core modules code (indirectly) depends on light client specific types. e.g.:
+Additionally, there are places where the core modules code (indirectly) depends on light client specific types.
+For e.g., in the code below, the `ClientEvents::try_from_tx()` function must be able to deserialize a light client specific header from the `UpdateClient` event.

 ```rust
 pub fn from_tx_response_event(height: Height, event: &tendermint::abci::Event) -> Option<IbcEvent> {